 Corned Beef is corned beef brisket that has been seasoned and cooked with red potatoes, carrots, onions, and cabbage.
 Use it on a Reuben Sandwich or for the best Corned Beef Hash!

-Corned beef is not just for St. Patrick’s Day; it is great any time of the year!
+Corned beef is not just for St. Patrick’s Day (but what a great add-on to my Irish Nachos); it is great any time of the year!
 Make sure you buy corned beef brisket, not beef brisket for this recipe.
 The low and slow cooking method results in fork-tender meat.
 It is cooked with mixed vegetables for a complete meal.

 Corned Beef Brisket: As I stated above, be sure to buy corned beef brisket; it has already been cured in salt brine.